Terrestrial LiDAR Technology: Helping Launch a New Era of Tech-infused Golf

 Precision Scanning: Each variation was recorded and processed with sub-centimeter accuracy, measuring approximately 6mm.
 High levels of accuracy guaranteed reliable data collection for TGL’s use.

-Reliable Results: AeroVision delivered the scans ahead of schedule, the validated dataset gave TGL the opportunity to confirm the greens’ accuracy well before the event.
+Reliable Results: AeroVision delivered the scans ahead of schedule, the validated dataset gave TGL the opportunity to confirm the greens’ accuracy before the first match.

 Back to blog